-Tracyton Community Library is the little library that could, serving the community for nearly 100 years and since 1985 without a single tax dollar.
+Tracyton Community Library is the little library that could, serving the community for nearly 100 years and since 1985 without taxpayer dollars.

-1934: a lady with an extensive private library visited Tracyton residents with a basket full of books that she would lend to them.
+1934: A lady with an extensive private library visited Tracyton residents with a basket full of books she would lend to them.

-1949: the Tracyton Library started a summer reading program that goes on to this day and may be expanded to an all-year activity if properly funded.
+1949: The Tracyton Library started a summer reading program that goes on to this day.

 1985: Kitsap Regional Library decided to close the Tracyton library branch.